AvanzaBank/astrix/doc/tutorial/part1.md

 2. Astrix creates the `LunchRestaurantFinder`
 3. Astrix injects the `LunchRestaurnatFinder` into the factory-method for `LunchUtil`

 This also illustrates another powerful feature of Astrix.
 Namely that library providers are free to change the implemenentation of libraries without the need of any source-code changes by any consumers.

+### Life Cycle Management of Libraries
+TODO